Skip to the main content

 Traits & Skills

-Dental technologists need to possess:
+Dental technologists need:

-• fine motor skills
+• Fine motor skills

-• a talent for detailed mechanical work
+• The ability to perform detailed mechanical work

-• artistic ability and an aptitude for engineering
+• Artistic ability and an aptitude for engineering

-• strong computer skills
+• Computer skills

-• patience and the ability to concentrate on fine details
+• Patience and the ability to concentrate on fine details

-• initiative and the ability to meet deadlines
+• The ability to meet deadlines

-• strong communication and people skills.
+• Strong communication and people skills

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.